maciejkorsan/syncano-katacoda/maciejkorsansyncano/step3.md

 ⌨️ `npx s info`{{execute}}

 Copy the `current instance` value, and put it into `syncano-example/web/app.js` in the second line.
+(File autosaves on change so don't worry 😎)

-Syncano has a great hosting feature.
+Syncano has a hosting feature.
 Now we're going to get our sample website online.
 To add hosting execute:

-⌨️ `npx s hosting add syncano-example`{{execute}}
+⌨️ `npx s hosting add syncano-example/web`{{execute}}

 Use default options, and for question `Do you want to sync files now?` answer *yes*.
 After files are uploaded click on given URL and fill the first and last name fields.